thfProjects/FloatingSnake/README.md

 # FloatingSnake
-Snake game that you can play on top of other apps for Android
+Snake game for Android that you can run from a notification and play on top of other apps

 Built with Android Studio